Babydoll Sheep Breeders Australia

 6/10/2022

-All Babydoll sheep have Southdown genetics and any one of them could be carrying the Gaucher Disease gene.
-Life for a lamb born with two copies of the Gaucher Disease gene is pretty grim and short.
-We don't want that to become commonplace in the Babydoll world.
+All Babydoll sheep have Southdown genetics and any one of them could be carrying the gene for Gaucher Disease.
+Life for a lamb born with two copies of the Gaucher gene is pretty grim and short since they are unable to stand and feed.
+Anecdotally, it also seems that ewes carrying Gaucher are less fertile, more likely to have stillborn lambs and more likely to die unexpectedly (especially soon after lambing).
+None of us need this in our Babydoll flocks.

 Read More